 Step 7: Place Purlins

-Clamp the spacer blocks onto the rafters to ensure they are spaces evenly.
-Then, you can install the purlins.
-We had 14 purlins, or 28-inches of thickness, that we spaced out evenly along the clamped together rafters.
+Clamp the spacer blocks onto the rafters to ensure they are spaced evenly.
+Then, install the purlins.
+We had 14 purlins or 28 inches of thickness, that we spaced out along the clamped-together rafters.

-After you have them all in position and ensuring that they are evenly spaced, screw them in.
+After you have them in position, screw them in.
 Then you can remove the spacers and get to work installing the pergola to the brackets.
-And it all starts with centering.

 Step 8: Install Pergola

-Placing the pergola top somewhere between a quarter of an inch and a half-an-inch from the siding.
-Then, ensure that the pergola is centered by finding the center of the siding and the center of the pergola.
+Place the pergola top somewhere between a quarter of an inch and a half-an-inch from the siding.
+Then, ensure the pergola is centered by finding the center of the siding and the center of the pergola.

 After you do, mark each and screw the pergola into the brackets.
 Keep in mind that this is a small garage pergola, not a full pergola.
-A full pergola is quite a bit more complicated to build and is not a beginner project.
+A full pergola is more complicated to build and not a beginner project.

 Building Vs. Buying A Garage Pergola

 So choosing between building and buying isn’t easy.
-Building stuff is fun but buying can be too.
-You won’t pay more than a couple of thousand dollars to buy a garage pergola that is already ready to use!
+Building stuff is fun, but buying can be too.
+Most prebuilt garage pergolas are less than a couple of thousand dollars.

-It all comes down to whether you can afford the extra money it costs to buy and whether you want a custom project or not.
-Because then it is all about whether you like the look of one over the other for your garage pergola.
+It all comes down to whether you can afford the extra money it costs to buy and whether you want a custom project.